sphia/libsphia/README.md

 ### char *sphia_get(sphia_t *sphia, const char *key)

   Get the value of `key` in the given `sphia` instance.
-The returned value will always be NUL terminated.
+The returned value will always be NULL terminated.

   Returns NULL on error.